 |Popular in||December||High demand for flights, 5% potential price rise|

-Information is based on travel restrictions from United Kingdom to Harare
+Information is based on travel restrictions from United Kingdom to Malaga

-Most visitors from United Kingdom need to provide a negative COVID-19 test result and/or quarantine to enter Harare.
+Most visitors from United Kingdom need to provide a negative COVID-19 test result and/or quarantine to enter Malaga.

 COVID-19 testing requirements

-Visitors from United Kingdom must present a negative RT-PCR (NAAT) test taken 48 hours before departing to Harare.
+Visitors from United Kingdom must present a negative RT-PCR (NAAT) or Antigen (quick-test) test taken 72 hours for RT-PCR (NAAT) and 24 hours for Antigen (quick-test) before departing to Malaga.

-Visitors from United Kingdom are not required to quarantine after entering Harare.
+Visitors from United Kingdom are not required to quarantine after entering Malaga.